Pet Insurance in California (2026): Costs, Laws & Best Providers

 What's the best pet insurance in California for dogs?

 There's no single winner — it depends on your dog and your budget.
-Lemonade tends to have the lowest entry premiums, Trupanion is the carrier California owners name for paying the vet directly, and Healthy Paws offers unlimited annual coverage.
+Lemonade is an app-first quote candidate, Trupanion is the carrier California owners name for paying the vet directly, and Healthy Paws offers an unlimited annual-limit option in eligible quotes.
 Match the carrier to the one thing you care about most using the use-case shortlist above.

 Is diabetes covered by pet insurance?